Dr. Sarah Mess has either authored or reviewed and approved this content.

 If you’re suffering from an overactive bladder, you’re not alone.
 Urinary incontinence affects anywhere from to 20% to 50% of women1, and factors such as childbirth and menopause can increase its prevalence in the female population significantly.
 What’s more, while many women are intimately familiar with how an overactive bladder affects their quality of life, they don’t realize that there are options other than wearing a pad and see urinary incontinence as something that has to be lived with.
 Fortunately for millions of women, the EMSella chair offers a groundbreaking effective treatment for those with mild to moderate bladder leakage.
 If you find that you leak urine when you sneeze, cough, laugh, or even while you exercise, EMSella can help restore your pelvic floor muscles to the way they used to be—improving your bladder function.
-Dr. Sarah Mess is proud to offer the EMSella chair to her patients as part of a comprehensive intimate wellness program.
+Dr. Sarah Mess is proud to offer the EMSella chair to her patients in the DMV area as part of a comprehensive intimate wellness program.

 The EMSella Procedure

 EMSella is an FDA-approved medical device in the form of a chair that stimulates the pelvic floor using electromagnetic energy to strengthen and tone weakened pelvic muscles.
 In a painless and simple procedure, patients are instructed to sit on the EMSella chair fully-clothed for 30 minutes.
 During this time, EMSella will simulate roughly 10,000 kegel exercises, toning your pelvic floor muscles and strengthening your bladder control.

 What Does EMSella Treat?